webtrike/Leaflet.Rectangle.Transform/Readme.md

 # Leaflet.Rectangle.Transform [![npm version](https://badge.fury.io/js/leaflet-path-transform.svg)](https://badge.fury.io/js/leaflet-path-transform)

-Drag/rotate/resize handler for [leaflet](http://leafletjs.com) rectangles.
+Translate/rotate/scale handler for [leaflet](http://leafletjs.com) rectangles.
 This is Leaflet.Path.Transform (https://github.com/w8r/Leaflet.Path.Transform) modified to
 handle rectangles.
 Why did we do this?

 * wanted to control the scaling in a way that was dependent on the Path being a rectangle and to avoid shapes crossing over themselves
-* finer and integrated control over the drag action (Leaflet.Path.Transform extends and incorporates Leaflet.Path.Drag)
+* finer and integrated control over the drag (translate) action (Leaflet.Path.Transform extends and incorporates Leaflet.Path.Drag)
 * Leaflet.Path.Transform uses code that switches between pixel coordinates and geographical coordinates.
 I wanted something simpler that didn't require switching.
 * wanted some specific info returned with 'rotate', 'translate' and 'scale' event, Leaflet.Path.Transform returned things I didn't want.